AnderSouza/focus-target/README.md

 ## :star2: Features

-- :+1: React Component with a non-intrusive syntax.
+- :gear: React Component with a non-intrusive syntax.
 - :keyboard: Set your own keyboard shortcuts.
 As many as you like.
 - :mag: Initial focus definition.
-- :gear: Also offers a custom React Hook.
-- :shield: Build with TypeScript.
+- :shield: Built with TypeScript.

 ## :computer: Installation